krishnanunni-r86/CONTACT-DETAILS-EXTRACT/Business_Slides.md

 ## Slide 3: Workflow
 1. Audio files placed in input directory or uploaded via API
 2. System transcribes and extracts details

 3. Results saved as JSON in output directory
 4. Processed files archived
+5. After each scheduler poll, all extracted JSON files are automatically moved to a `JSON files` subfolder inside the output directory.
+6. An Excel file summarizing all extracted entities is generated in the output directory after each poll (if there is data).
-5. API endpoint `/extract-details` for on-demand use
+7. API endpoint `/extract-details` for on-demand use

 ---
 ## Slide 4: Example Output